Azure/deployment-stacks/TUTORIAL.md

 of the `New-AzSubscriptionDeploymentStack` command; the legal values are as follows:

-- `detachResources`: Upon detach, do not delete the previously managed resources
+- `detachResources`: Upon detach, don't delete the previously managed resources
 - `purgeResources`: Upon detach, delete the previously managed resources

 ## Detach a resource

-By default, deployment stacks detach and do not delete resources when they are no longer contained within the stack's management scope.
+By default, deployment stacks detach and don't delete resources when they're no longer contained within the stack's management scope.

 To test the default detach capability, remove one of the public IP address definitions in